 Mainly rank 3 on trash and rank 4-5 on bosses, unless it's a long fight, and occasionally max rank.

 Even as regrowth spec I still cycle through Healing Touch rank 2/3/4/7/max.

 As Swiftmend druid you literally just press rejuvenation on tanks on trash, and it will heal them because more often than not it manages to snipe heals if it's low damage from enemies, and if it's a high damage from enemies it often gets 3-4 ticks if not all 4, and if the tank drops you can Swiftmend.

-Rejuvenation is also nice for movement heavy parts, in the Temple of Ahn'Qiraj gauntlet or Blackwing lair suppression room for example i only cast rejuvenation, pretty much rank 5 on everyone taking damage, and tanks with tire 3 you want to use Rejuvenation even more with tier 3 Rejuvenation procs.
+Rejuvenation is also nice for movement heavy parts, in the Temple of Ahn'Qiraj gauntlet or Blackwing lair suppression room for example i only cast rejuvenation, pretty much rank 5 on everyone taking damage, and on tanks you want to use Rejuvenation even more with tier 3 Rejuvenation procs.

 Tanks taking consistent damage should always have max rank heals over time rolling.
 Max rank rejuvenation and a rank 4 or 5 regrowth on the tanks is a ton of healing.
-Drop the regrowth if you need to be mana efficient.
+Drop the regrowth if you play swiftmend or need to be more mana efficient.

 Druids in early Molten Core patch can heal the most out of all the healers almost by literally rolling regrowth and rejuvenation on every tank taking damage in every fight, and only filling in with healing touch and mending if they take a bigger hit.

 If you have multiple druids, it is okay to just spam 6 different ranks of healing touch.

 Or 6 different ranks of regrowth.
 There is more than one acceptable way to play a restoration druid.
 A good druid knows how to use their entire toolkit or to use proper assignments to maximize multiple druids effectiveness in any raid environment.